-The sub-fund was actively managed and did not track a benchmark.
-The reference benchmark for sub-fund market comparison purposes was not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The sub-fund was actively managed and was not constrained by a benchmark.
+There was no reference benchmark for this sub-fund market and one was not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.